 Which you borrowed here in Rome.”

-With Caesar returning, there was good reason for men to lock up their wives (and, indeed, daughters).
-Caesar had slept his way through the rank and file of aristocratic Roman women, even seducing the wives of fellow consuls and political allies.
+With Caesar back in the capital, there was good reason for men to lock up their wives (and, indeed, daughters).
+Julius Caesar had slept his way through the rank and file of aristocratic Roman women, even seducing the wives of fellow consuls and political allies.

 But these weren’t the only exploits his soldiers sang about on this triumphal occasion.
 They couldn’t resist referring to his submission to a certain Bithynian king, and in the course of their banter also boomed out: “Caesar might have conquered the Gauls but Nicomedes conquered him!”

 Homosexual tendencies weren’t frowned upon in Roman culture per se.
 Granted, they might earn you the derision of your macho-militaristic cohort.
-But as long as sexual favours were rendered to advance your political career, they could be overlooked.
-At least it showed some degree of interest in the proper, political values an aristocratic Roman male should have – thus we’ll see it crop up time and again throughout the sex lives of the Caesars.
+But as long as sexual favours were rendered to advance your political career, they could be forgiven.
+At least it showed some degree of interest in the proper, political values an aristocratic Roman male should have in climbing the political ladder.

-This didn’t exonerate Caesar in his colleagues’ eyes.
-But, when Gaius Scribonius Curio, an orator and outspoken opponent of Caesar, called him “a man to every woman and a woman to every man”, it at least took a sting out of the tail.
+This did not exonerate Caesar in his colleagues’ eyes.
+But when Gaius Scribonius Curio, an orator and outspoken opponent of Caesar, called him “a man to every woman and a woman to every man”, it at least took a sting out of the tail.

 Augustus

 Despite sharing many of his predecessor’s sexual proclivities, Caesar’s successor enjoyed a much better reputation.
-Throughout his life Augustus (or Octavian as he was called prior to becoming emperor) used sex in a thoroughly Roman way: as a means of obtaining power.
+Throughout his life, Augustus (or Octavian as he was called before becoming emperor) used sex in a thoroughly Roman way: as a means of obtaining power.

-He knew full well that, in the thoroughly macho culture of the Roman elite, the best way to trash your opponent was by emphasizing his effeminacy.
+Antony knew full well that, in the thoroughly macho culture of the Roman elite, the best way to trash your opponent was by emphasising his effeminacy.

-Augustus had three wives but was faithful to none, a pattern we’ll see concerning the sex lives of the Caesars.
-His first, Clodia Pulchra, he divorced in order to cement a political alliance with the family of his second, Scribonia.
-However he felt that Scribonia nagged him too much, and he divorced her as soon as she’d given birth to their daughter Julia.
+Augustus had three wives but was faithful to none, a recurring pattern in the sex lives of the Caesars.
+His first, Clodia Pulchra, he divorced to cement a political alliance with the family of his second, Scribonia.
+However, feeling that Scribonia nagged him too much, he divorced her too as soon as she had given birth to their daughter Julia.

-Augustus would later exile Julia to the Pontine island of Ventotene in 2 BC.
+Augustus would later exile Julia to the Pontine island of Ventotene in 2 BCE.
 Our sources cite treason as the reason.
-But in all likelihood, Julia was exiled for her serial adultery, which seriously (if not somewhat hypocritically) undermined Augustus’ family-orientated marriage policies of 18 BC.
+But in all likelihood, Julia was exiled for her serial adultery, which seriously (if not somewhat hypocritically) undermined Augustus’ family-orientated marriage policies of 18 BCE.

 Tiberius